AAosZ/Undergraduate-Works/README.md

 # Undergraduate-Works
-A repository of undergraduate projects from 2023-2028
+This is a collection of major projects from both computer science and applied statistics courses.

+NOTE: Coding assignments may not run as expected.
+They are meant to serve as evidence of coding.